dthaler/gedcom-citations/templates-extension.md

 - Safety, in that a user-defined custom pattern cannot do arbitrary things (e.g., infinite loops).
 - Avoid confusion between HTML markup and other operations such as conditional checks.

-Some possibilities (in addition to the custom ones in RootsMagic and MagiKey Family Tree) include more powerful programming languages such as Perl, Tcl, Python, AWK, Lua, and Ruby. [c - Embeddable language with good string manipulation support - Stack Overflow](https://stackoverflow.com/questions/1281073/embeddable-language-with-good-string-manipulation-support) and [Why is Perl the best choice for most string manipulation tasks? - Stack Overflow](https://stackoverflow.com/questions/1490745/why-is-perl-the-best-choice-for-most-string-manipulation-tasks) has some discussion.
+Some possibilities (in addition to the custom ones in RootsMagic, Family Historian, and MagiKey Family Tree) include more powerful programming languages such as Perl, Tcl, Python, AWK, Lua, and Ruby. [c - Embeddable language with good string manipulation support - Stack Overflow](https://stackoverflow.com/questions/1281073/embeddable-language-with-good-string-manipulation-support) and [Why is Perl the best choice for most string manipulation tasks? - Stack Overflow](https://stackoverflow.com/questions/1490745/why-is-perl-the-best-choice-for-most-string-manipulation-tasks) has some discussion.
 However, these tend to fail the goal of safety.